Short Video Competition App

 After the release of our new design, which included features such as in-app messaging, a better on-board camera and more ways for creators to earn money.
 We saw a 100% increase in app-opens and over a 95% increase in time-spent on the app.
 We also saw a growth in organic app-downloads and invites.

 Designed a short-video competition social network application, with two other founders and a small team of Engineers and Developers.
-As the only Designer, I was lead in designing the application and new website, while also taking on a research and future feature implementation role.
+As the Product Lead, I was in-charge of designing the application and new website, while also taking on a research and feature implementation role.
 I conducted user research to understand our market and learned about similar products and apps, defined project scope, and formalized an execution plan, while creating sketches first mock-ups and renders.
-Through implementing user feedback, we grew OEVO’s user base to over 250,000 registered users in over 120 countries worldwide, with a refreshed design, and some new features.
+Through implementing user feedback, we grew OEVO’s user base to over 300,000 registered users in over 120 countries worldwide, with a refreshed design, and some new features.
 OEVO started trending on the Apple App Store, and peaked at #29, beating apps like Twitter's Periscope, Houseparty, and many more.